-A truly easy chicken cordon bleu recipe.
+A truly easy keto chicken cordon bleu recipe.
 Get the wonderful flavor combination of the classic dish, without the hard work.

 A cordon bleu is a dish of meat with cheese filling, breaded and pan-fried.
-But I tried to make baked chicken cordon bleu.
+But I tried to make a baked version.

 It was a disaster!
 The cheese completely oozed out of the rolled chicken breasts.
 There was nothing left inside the chicken. 😳

 Nope.
-The cheese still managed to ooze out, leaving me with dry chicken breasts, and puddles of melted cheese on the pan.
+The cheese still managed to ooze out, leaving me with dry chicken breasts and puddles of melted cheese on the pan.

-I still wanted to make baked chicken cordon bleu, and then it dawned on me.
+I still wanted to make baked keto chicken cordon bleu, and then it dawned on me.
 I want the flavor combination – chicken, Dijon, ham, and Swiss cheese.

 So this is what brought me to the current recipe.
 The cheese is the part that I find the most challenging.
 So I decided to coat the chicken breasts, bake them, then layer them with ham and cheese and return to the oven just until the cheese is melted.

-What cheese is best for chicken cordon bleu?
+What cheese is best in this recipe?

 It’s best to use cheese that holds its shape when melted.
 I like to use Swiss cheese.
 Gruyere can work too.
 Mozzarella is meltier and milder, so it’s less appropriate for this recipe.

 Easy!
 See the recipe card below for the detailed instructions.
 The basic steps: